N1cky94/talks-demo-GitHubCopilot/demo/rundown.md

 >
 > This document relays the given demo and the specific tasks that are shown
-> with an example of query we can give to GitHub Copilot.
+> with an example of the query we can give to GitHub Copilot.
 >

 This demo takes a rather simple algorithm where we need to clean up the code